2023 Best Value Communication & Journalism Master's Degree Schools in Georgia

 Request Information

-The average tuition and fees for an in-state graduate student at UGA are $11,156 a year.
+In-state tuition fees for graduate students at UGA are $11,156 per year.

 In addition to its best value ranking, and one of the reasons why the school is on the list, UGA is ranked #3 for overall quality for communication and journalism in Georgia.